hanrick2000/Sean-s-Cheat-Sheet/java/java-jvm.md

         - one per thread
     - **Heap**
         - dynamic memory allocation
+        - The heap is where your object data is stored.
         - only one per JVM
 - How does it work?
     - **Step 1.
 Marking**